 I only share general information that might help you, but take into account that each child is different and what works well for some, may not work for you.

-Hypoglycemia is, in other words, a blood sugar drop.
-Normally, this situation is associated with a series of symptoms that it is essential to learn to identify.
+Hypoglycemia is, in other words, a blood sugar level drop.
+Normally, this situation is associated with a series of symptoms.
+It is essential to learn to identify these symptoms.